See how the switch to CABENUVA may benefit patients, like yours

-Patients entering SOLAR on BIKTARVY revealed challenges with taking daily oral therapy at baseline
+Patients entering SOLAR on BIKTARVY revealed challenges with taking continuing daily oral therapy at baseline

-On Day 1 (exploratory endpoint), all patients in SOLAR (n=670; mITT-E) responded to three baseline questions about their previous experience on a daily oral therapy.2
+On Day 1, patients in SOLAR (N=670; mlTT-E) responded to 3 baseline questions about their previous experience on a daily oral therapy (exploratory endpoint).1

-47% of patients in SOLAR reported experiencing at least one of the following challenges always or often2*
+of patients in SOLAR reported experiencing at least one of the following challenges always or often*:

 • Worried about people unintentionally discovering their HIV status